goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/10-structured-content/_index.md

 Now create a template to execute the `site.yml` against both stages at the same time and associate the credentials.

 {{% notice tip %}}
-Please note that in a real world use case you might want to have different templates to address the different stages separatly.
+Please note that in a real world use case you might want to have different templates to address the different stages separably.

 ```bash
 [{{< param "control_prompt" >}} ~]# awx job_template create --name "Structured Content Execution" \